mhightower83/Spi0Utils/examples/README.md

 # Directory Listing for Examples

-For compatible SPI Flash memory, the SPI Flash can be set up to ignore GPIO pins 9 and 10 allowing them to be used on ESP-12F modules, NodeMCU DEV boards, and other modules that expose those pins.
+For compatible SPI Flash memory, the SPI Flash can be set up to ignore /WP and /HOLD (GPIO pins 9 and 10) allowing them to be used on ESP-12F modules, NodeMCU DEV boards, and other modules that expose those pins.

 ## [Analyze](https://github.com/mhightower83/SpiFlashUtils/tree/master/examples/Analyze)